RingsNetwork/rings/README.md

 * node: The implementation of Rings native, Rings browser, and Rings FFI provider.

-* rpc: The defination of Rings RPC protocol is here.
+* rpc: The definition of Rings RPC protocol is here.

 * derive: Rings macros, including `wasm_export` macro.